 - The Once and Future King by T.H.
 White.
 This collection of four novels in one serves as a comprehensive guide to the legend of King Arthur.

 - Fantastic Beasts & Where to Find Them and Quidditch Through the Ages by J.K.
 Rowling.
-Hit the books with Harry Potter in these two Hogwarts textbooks.
+Hit the books with Harry Potter using these two Hogwarts textbooks.